NI

 Region: National

 Sweet plantains that are sliced lengthwise and fried until golden brown.
-Often served as a side dish or snack.
+Often served as a side dish or snack with beans and cream.

 Fresco de Cacao